Yu-Tsern/DigitalCertificateLab/lab1/README.md

 Data Base Updated
 ```

-Once **ws**'s certificate is generated, transfer "jhuws.crt" to **ws** node and "cacert.pem" to **user** node.
-Replace the file name "cacert.pem" with "cacert.crt."
+Once **ws**'s certificate is generated, transfer "jhuws.crt", "ca.crt" to **ws** node and "ca.crt" to **user** node.
 In general, a chain of certificates are needed when the server is proving its ownership of the public key.
 However, for simplicity, there's only one certificate in the chain in this lab.
-Additionally, recall that when client sees a chain of certificates, it traces the path of trust back to the root CA and see if it is trust worthy, and that is the reason why "cacert.pem" should be transfered to the **user** node.
+Additionally, recall that when client sees a chain of certificates, it traces the path of trust back to the root CA and see if it is trust worthy, and that is the reason why "ca.crt" should be transfered to the **user** node.

 If you transfer the certificate through your computer, either by SFTP or WinSCP, you can open it and take a look at its content.
 Use "cat" command to view it on Linux, or double click it on Mac/Windows.
 You can see that "jhuws.crt" is issued by "jhuca.edu," which is the certificate authority.